wazizian/OnlineSampling.jl/README.md

 ## Semi-symbolic algorithm

-The inference method used by OnlineSampling is [Delayed Sampling](https://arxiv.org/abs/1708.07787), a semi-symbolic algorithm which tries to analytically compute closed-form solutions as much as possible, and falls back to a particle filter when symbolic computations fail.
+The inference method used by OnlineSampling is a Rao-Blackwellised particle filter, a semi-symbolic algorithm which tries to analytically compute closed-form solutions as much as possible, and falls back to a particle filter when symbolic computations fail.

-For instance, in the previous HMM example, Delayed Sampling is able to compute the exact solution.
+For Gaussian random variables with linear relations, we implemented [belief propagation](https://en.wikipedia.org/wiki/Belief_propagation) if the factor graph is a tree.
+In this case, for any root $r$ of the tree on $n$ vertices, we have $p(x_1,...x_n) = p(x_r)\prod_{child \in [n] \backslash r} p(x_{child}|x_{parent})$ and belief propagation is an efficient algorithm computing these factors as required.
+It extends [Delayed Sampling](https://arxiv.org/abs/1708.07787) able to compute the marginals only on a single path.

-Only one particle is needed (`particles = 1` returns the same results as `particles = 1000`).
+As a result, in the previous HMM example, belief propagation is able to recover the equation of a Kalman filter and compute the exact solution and only one particle is necessary.